Daemonite/material/docs/4.0/material/menu.md

 title: Menu
 description: Menus display a list of choices on a transient sheet of material.
 group: material
+toc: true
 ---

-Menus appear upon interaction with a button, action, or other control.
+Menus appear upon interaction with a action, button, or other control.
 They display a list of choices, with one choice per line.

-Menu items may be disabled if not applicable to a certain context.
-Contextual menus dynamically change their available menu items based on the current state of the app.

-Most of the details about menu have been covered in Bootstrap dropdowns docuementation.
-Please refer to [this page]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/dropdowns/) for more details.
+**Most of the details about menu have been covered in Bootstrap dropdowns docuementation.
+Please refer to [this page]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/dropdowns/) for more details.**

 ## Behaviour